 Predictable Failure Modes

-• It will sometimes pick a lazy detail to reference (the client's company name) instead of a substantive one (a specific technical requirement); rerun the prompt or edit the result.
+ChatGPT will sometimes invent claims about your experience that aren't true.
+Always read the output before sending.
+It'll also pick a lazy detail to reference (the client's company name) instead of a substantive one (a specific technical requirement); rerun the prompt or edit the result when you notice this.
+It will occasionally produce a proposal that's too long, so cap the word count in the prompt itself.

 ChatGPT is a great way to learn what good Freelancer.com proposals look like.
 Use it to iterate on your prompt for a few weeks, refine your tone, and figure out which closing patterns get the most replies.